spacotto/grimoire/python/chapters/chapter079.md

 ## Dependency Conflicts

 Different projects often require different versions of the same package.
 Python can only have one version of a package installed per environment.

 ```
 Project A  →  requires  django==3.2
 Project B  →  requires  django==4.2
 ```

 Without isolated environments, installing one breaks the other.
-With virtual environments, each project carries its own dependency tree — no conflicts.
+With virtual environments, each project carries its own dependency tree.
+Thus, no conflicts.

 ## Reproducible Environments

 A reproducible environment guarantees that code behaves identically across machines, teammates, and deployment targets.
 The standard approach is a `requirements.txt` file.

 ```bash
 # Capture the current environment's dependencies